Disney World DAS Pass FAQs: What to Know Before Applying

 It really depends on a few factors and can range anywhere from 15 minutes to a few hours.

 The longest part is usually the wait to get into the live chat.
-When I applied for my daughter, I waited about an hour and a half before I was connected with a cast member—and that’s not unusual.
-A 1–2 hour wait is totally possible, so definitely make sure you have the time before you request the chat.
+Once, I waited about an hour and a half before I was connected with a cast member.
+More recently, I waited about 10 minutes.

 From what I’ve seen, the better prepared you are to clearly explain why DAS is needed, the smoother (and faster) the process tends to go.